What is “Matched Betting?”

 Backing and Laying a Bet

 A “lay” bet is the contrary of a “back” bet, and it's also called “laying” a wager.
 This type of wager became more popular with the rise of betting exchanges, and you mostly wager that, for example, a particular football team would lose the game.
 If the team you wagered on loses the match or even if it ends in a draw, you would still profit from the wager.
-You can only place bets like these on betting exchange platforms, such as Betfair, Matchbook (not licensed in the UK), or BETDAQ.
+You can only place bets like these on betting exchange platforms, such as Betfair, Matchbook, or BETDAQ.

 Matched Betting Tips